What Is It?

 The eligibility criteria for CEGEP students also includes being in your final year of uninterrupted full-time studies in CEGEP.
 If you’re planning to attend university outside of Québec after only one year of CEGEP, you can apply in your first year of CEGEP.
 You must present an R score equal to or higher than 29, hold Canadian citizenship or permanent resident status, and be at least 16 years of age by September 1st of the following year.

-The reason why the Loran is very focused on interviews is that the judges are looking for students with authenticity.
+The Loran is very focused on interviews because the judges are looking for students with authenticity.
 They want candidates who are genuinely interested in their involvement, and not just adding items onto their resume.
 About 95% of Loran recipients continue charity and community involvement after their university career, making it clear that they want to weed out the disingenuous.
 And the best way to do that is by stressing the importance of interviews.

 The Loran Scholars Foundation looks for students who demonstrate strength of character, a commitment to service, and leadership potential.
 To learn more about the Loran Award and how you can apply for it visit https://loranscholar.ca/becoming-a-scholar/ and/or join one of their webinars.